shivangi19961/The-Royal-Zombies/Checkpoint 1/README.md

    Script2.sql

-3. a) What categories of complaints are most/least likely to be sustained?
-b) What categories of complaints are most/least likely to have severe (more than reprimand) consequences?
+3. a) What categories of complaints are most/least likely to have severe (more than reprimand) consequences?
-c) What are the complaint categories with no severe consequences?
+   b) What are the complaint categories with no severe consequences?

    Script3.sql